Digests

 Primary Holding

-A person who is proven to be a mere stranger to the decedent's estate has no legal personality to contest a holographic will, and consequently, their opposition does not trigger the mandatory legal requirement of presenting three witnesses to authenticate the testator's handwriting under Article 811 of the Civil Code.
+A person who is not an heir or otherwise interested in an estate has no legal personality to contest a holographic will; consequently, their opposition does not require the presentation of three attesting witnesses under Article 811 of the Civil Code.

 Background